MikeKneeB/quartz-site/content/Salvage Union - Ashkar/The Vengeance Control Loophole.md

 He's got black skin, bright keen eyes, and long dreadlocks.

 ## Dougal
 Dougal is a lizard, who was "rescued" from the jungle by Athena.
 He now lives in the section of forest in [[The Vengeance Control Loophole#The Rooftop Garden|the rooftop garden]].
-He has been armed, by Athena, who fitted a miniature (non-lethal) gun to his back.
+He has been armed, by Athena, who fitted a miniature (non-lethal, water based) gun to his back.
 He can use this to deter unwelcome attention from the crawler's children.

 Dougal is really adapting to his new life with aplomb, he was pretty hacked off about the initial kidnapping, but now that he's settled into his new jungle and been fitted with weaponry, he's well pleased.